 When is COBRA coverage available?

-For the other qualifying events (divorce of the employee and spouse or a child losing eligibility for coverage), a COBRA election will be available to you only if you notify and provide the appropriate forms to Benefits Administration within 60 days after the later of (1) the date of the qualifying event or (2) the date on which the qualified beneficiary loses (or would lose) coverage under the terms of the Plan as a result of the qualifying event.
-See Benefits Administration under the Contacts for COBRA rights section.
-In providing this notice, you must notify the correct Benefits Administration entity based on your status and follow the procedures outlined in this section.
-Notices of qualifying events from current employees must be made by logging onto Employee Direct Access (EDA) located on the Employee Connect Intranet site.
-Forms are also available from ExxonMobil Benefits Administration / Health and Welfare Services for those individuals who do not have access to EDA.
-Notice is not effective until either EDA change is made or the properly completed form is received.
-If these procedures are not followed or if the wrong entity is notified during the 60-day notice period, THEN ALL QUALIFIED BENEFICIARIES WILL LOSE THEIR RIGHT TO ELECT COBRA.
+For the other qualifying events (divorce of the employee resulting in the spouse or a child losing eligibility for coverage), a COBRA election will be available to you only if you notify the ExxonMobil Benefits Service Center or ExxonMobil COBRA Administration within 60 days after the later of (1) the date of the qualifying event or (2) the date on which the qualified beneficiary loses (or would lose) coverage under the terms of the Plan as a result of the qualifying event.
+Current employees may give notice of qualifying events by logging onto ExxonMobil Benefits portal located on the EMConnect intranet site or contacting the ExxonMobil Benefits Service Center.

 Election of COBRA